Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Methods

-\paragraph{State Space} The state of the scenario consists of a mask indicating existing vehicles and the features of all vehicles.
+The state of the scenario consists of a mask indicating existing vehicles and the features of all vehicles.
 The state mask $M_s$ is a boolean vector of dimension $C$, where $C$ is the capacity corresponding to the maximum number of vehicles this scenario can hold.
-A value \textit{True} in this mask indicates the existence of the corresponding vehicle.
+Each value indicates the existence of one vehicle.
 The state feature $F_s$ is represented by a 2D vector of dimension $C\times d_\mathrm{v}$, where $d_\mathrm{v}$ is the length of the vehicle feature.
-The feature vector of each vehicle is composed of eight values: $(x,y,\sin(\alpha),\cos(\alpha),v,s, c,t)$.
+The feature vector of each vehicle is composed of eight values: $(x,y,\sin(\alpha),\cos(\alpha),v,l, c,t)$.
 Here, $x$ and $y$ represent the position of the vehicle in the map (normalized by the dimensions of the map), and $\alpha$ represents the angle of its heading direction.
-The term $v$ stands for the velocity, which is normalized by the speed limit, while $s$ is the status of the turn signal, which uses values $\{-1,0,1\}$ for right-turning, no signal, and left-turning.
-The term $c$ represents the category of the vehicle and can take the values $\{-1,0,1\}$ for HV, inactivated AV, or activated AV.
+The term $v$ stands for the velocity, which is normalized by the speed limit, while $l$ is the status of the turn signal, which uses values $\{-1,0,1\}$ for right-turning, no signal, and left-turning.
+Vehicles' routes are randomly selected at the beginning of each episode.
+The term $c$ represents the vehicle category and can take the values $\{-1,0,1\}$ for HV, inactivated AV, or activated AV.
 The term $t$ is the travel time of the AV in seconds since it entered the map, which is normalized with an empirical value of $300$.
-The travel time of HV is defined as $-1$.
+The HV travel time is defined as $-1$ based on the assumption that only AVs can record and communicate this information.

-Only AVs near the bottleneck points are regarded as activated and as driving according to the learned policy.
-Other AVs follow the default traffic rules.
-Not all AVs are controlled by the policy, since the cooperative behavior mostly happens at the merging lane.
-Including the other vehicles would flood the training data with information on a single modality.
-In this work, we select the activated AVs heuristically and leave it as a future work to automate this process.
+Only AVs near the bottleneck points are regarded as activated and as driving according to the learned policy, since the cooperative behavior mostly happens here.
+Other AVs follow the default driver models~\cite{behrisch2015sumo,salles2020extending}, which are commonly used in traffic simulators.
+Including all AVs in policy training would flood the training data with information on a single modality.
+We select the activated AVs empirically on certain lane segments (see Fig.~\ref{fig:maps}) and leave it as future work to automate this process.